Moksha language: Writing systems

 Moksha has been written using Cyrillic with spelling rules identical to those of Russian since the 18th century.
 As a consequence of that, the vowels /e, ɛ, ə/ are not differentiated in a straightforward way.
 However, they can be (more or less) predicted from Moksha phonotactics.
 The 1993 spelling reform defines that /ə/ in the first (either stressed or unstressed) syllable must be written with the "hard" sign ъ (e.g. мъ́рдсемс mə́rdśəms "to return", formerly мрдсемс).
 The version of the Moksha Cyrillic alphabet used in 1924-1927 had several extra letters, either digraphs or single letters with diacritics.
 Although the use of the Latin script for Moksha was officially approved by the CIK VCKNA (General Executive Committee of the All Union New Alphabet Central Committee) on June 25, 1932, it was never implemented.

 Grammar

 Morphosyntax

 Like other Uralic languages, Moksha is an agglutinating language with elaborate systems of case-marking and conjugation, postpositions, no grammatical gender, and no articles.

 Case

 Moksha has 13 productive cases, many of which are primarily locative cases.
-Locative cases in Moksha express ideas that Indo-European languages such as English normally code by prepositions (in, at, toward, on, etc.).
+Locative cases in Moksha express ideas that Indo-European languages such as English normally code by prepositions (in, at, towards, on, etc.).